roughmar/ArclightPhoenix/_posts/2024-06-03-arclight-primer.md

 Is this Fairy the real deal?

 Over time Demilich and TiTi went into hiding (mostly due to meta reasons), but so did Pieces of the Puzzle.
-There's only on established player who still plays with it with [good results](https://mtgdecks.net/Pioneer/izzet-phoenix-decklist-by-gul-dukat-2042057) but even he is starting to move away and potentially adopt the adventure creature.
+There's only one established player who still plays with it with [good results](https://mtgdecks.net/Pioneer/izzet-phoenix-decklist-by-gul-dukat-2042057) but even he is starting to move away and potentially adopt the adventure creature.

 Personally, I believe there might be a space for Pieces in the future, if the format ever slows down, but for the present time, 2 mana instant speed is really hard to beat.